Field-induced dissociation

 Abstract

-A method is developed for deducing the electron affinity of disordered organic semiconductors from spectroscopic thin-film studies of the ionization energy and the optical gap energy, combined with field-induced dissociation (FID) device experiments that are analyzed with Kinetic Monte Carlo simulations using a methodology that has been presented by E.J. de Jong et al. (Phys.
-Rev, B, xx, yy (20zz)).
-The FID experiments are carried out for a set of eight organic semiconductor materials that are often used in organic light-emitting diodes (OLEDs).
-The analysis is focused on the and -isomers of the blue fluorescent emitter material 2-methyl-9,10-di-naphthyl-anthracene (MADN).
-For these two materials, the experimental ionization energy, the optical gap energy, the exciton binding energy and the electron affinity, are shown to be consistent with the results of quantum-chemical calculations, presented by G. Tirimbo et al. (Phys.
-Rev, B, xx, yy (20zz)).
-The FID experiments reveal for all fluorescent emitter materials studied an exciton binding energy of approximately 1.0-1.2 eV, whereas for a thermally-activated delayed fluorescence material a slightly smaller value is obtained.
+A method is developed for deducing the electron affinity of disordered organic semiconductors from spectroscopic thin-film studies of the ionization energy and the optical gap energy, combined with field-induced dissociation (FID) device experiments that are analyzed with kinetic Monte Carlo simulations using a methodology that has been presented by de Jong et al., Phys.
+Rev. B 112, 224202 (2025).
+The FID experiments are carried out for a set of eight organic semiconductor materials that are often used in organic light-emitting diodes.
+The analysis is focused on the 𝛼 and 𝛽 isomers of the blue fluorescent emitter material 2-methyl-9,10-di-naphthyl-anthracene.
+For these two materials, the experimental ionization energy, the optical gap energy, the exciton binding energy, and the electron affinity are shown to be consistent with the results of quantum-chemical calculations, presented by G. Tirimbò et al., Phys.
+Rev. B 112, 224203 (2025).
+For all fluorescent emitter materials studied, the FID experiments reveal an exciton binding energy of approximately 1.0–1.2 eV, whereas for a thermally activated delayed fluorescence material, a slightly smaller value is obtained.

 This work has been accepted in Physical Review B